Brennall/HFH-SRD/Chapter07.md

 ### Passenger and Cargo Transport

 If an adventurer is operating a vessel or caravan, he may transport passengers between markets.
 The number of passengers available is determined on the Passengers and Shipping Contracts table.
 Roll on a 1d20 to determine the destination of each passenger.
 On 19+, the passenger wants to hire a caravan or vessel to travel to a distant market of his choice, 2d20 x 100 miles away.
-Otherwise, the passenger simply wants to be transported to the closest market within one size class along the way towards the adventurer’s destination.
+Otherwise, the passenger simply wants to be transported to the closest market within one size class along the way towards the adventurer's destination.

 ### Passengers and Shipping Contracts